-The escrow holder makes sure that the terms and conditions of the agreement between the sellers and the buyers are reached in preparation of the sale being finished.
+The escrow company makes sure that the terms and conditions of the agreement between the seller and buyer are met prior to the sale being completed.

-Once you have the rules of the escrow process down, you can be a more assured buyer.
+Once you're comfortable with the escrow process, you can be a confident buyer.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.